P1sec/pycrate/README.md

 * *PPP*: structures for NCP and LCP protocols used for PPP connection estabishment
 * *SCCP*: structures for SCCP user-data and management messages
 * *SIGTRAN*: structures for SIGTRAN (mostly M2PA and M3UA) messages
-* *TS102225*: structures for SIM card's Secured Packets
+* *TS102225*: structures for SIM card's Secured Packets from ETSI TS 102.225
-* *TS23038*: structures and routines for SMS encoding
+* *TS23038*: structures and routines for SMS encoding from TS 23.038
-* *TS23040_SMS*: structures for the SMS transport protocol
+* *TS23040_SMS*: structures for the SMS transport protocol from TS 23.040
-* *TS23041_CBS*: structures for the Cell Broadcast Service protocol
+* *TS23041_CBS*: structures for the Cell Broadcast Service protocol from TS 23.041
 * *TS24007*: basic structures from the TS 24.007 specification, reused in most of the NAS protocols
 * *TS24008_CC* : structures for call control messages from TS 24.008
 * *TS24008_GMM*: structures for GPRS mobility management messages from TS 24.008
 * *TS24008_IE*: structures for many information elements from TS 24.008
 * *TS24008_MM*: structures for mobility management messages from TS 24.008
 * *TS24008_SM*: structures for GPRS session management messages from TS 24.008
-* *TS24011_PPSMS*: structures for the SMS point-to-point protocol
+* *TS24011_PPSMS*: structures for the SMS point-to-point protocol from TS 24.011
-* *TS24080_SS*: structures for the Supplementary Services protocol, wrapping some MAP ASN.1 objects
+* *TS24080_SS*: structures for the Supplementary Services protocol from TS 24.080, wrapping some MAP ASN.1 objects
 * *TS24301_EMM*: structures for the EPS mobility management messages from TS 24.301
 * *TS24301_ESM*: structures for the EPS session management messages from TS 24.301
 * *TS24301_IE*: structures for many information elements from TS 24.301